 Jacksonville University and the Residential Life Office seek to provide accommodations to students with diverse needs, including transgender individuals.
 Such accommodations are offered based on availability, compliance with published procedures, and timetables for applications and contracts.
 Decisions to offer such accommodations are made on a case-by-case basis that recognizes the variability of individual needs and preferences, as well as space availability.
-Prospective or current students who desire to discuss such arrangements should contact the Director of Residential Life.
-The Director can provide a personal and confidential assessment of available options.
+Prospective or current students who desire to discuss such arrangements should visit the residential life website under “LGBT and Ally Roommate Matching” for more information on the process, including how to get started.

 Housing Periods for Residential Facilities